What’s in Season in June

 June really brings an abundance of delicious fruits and vegetables and I will be making the most of these as much as I can.

 Strawberries are at their peak in June, look out for locally grown Irish strawberries and if you can get them from a local grower (we are lucky to have many around here in County Armagh and Tyrone) even better.
 I love to have them just on their own or with a few juicy blueberries but they are especially good on a pavlova or meringues or in a whisked sponge cake with some double cream.
-I will be making ice cream and sorbet and the classic strawberry jam of course, which traditionally has to made before July 12th.
+I’m looking forward to making ice cream and sorbet and the classic strawberry jam of course, which traditionally was made before July 12th when local strawberries are at their peak.

 I will be using lots of lovely summer berries including local strawberries in my Summer Baking Class.

 When I was a young child my father had two fields of gooseberries and children came from around the country to pick them from the thorny bushes.
-Tart, green and hard gooseberries are not a popular crop and you rarely see them here in shops.
+Tart, green and hard, gooseberries are not a popular crop and you rarely see them here in shops.
+But you will find them in farm shops and the markets.
 They are delicious in a classic gooseberry tart made with buttery shortcrust pastry and for many years I made gooseberry jam which I sold at St. George’s Market in Belfast.
 The elderflowers are in the hedges at the same time as the gooseberries ripen and can be added to the jam for a subtle floral flavour.

 I will be talking all things preserving and making lots of jams in my Summer and Autumn Preserving classes.